vinothpandian/Hololens-SliderWidget/README.md

 	 - Click on the arrow next to the Device button, and select **HoloLens Emulator**.
 	 - Click **Debug -> Start Without debugging** or press **Ctrl + F5**.
 	 - After some time the emulator will start with your project.

+## Most common errors and their solutions

+ - UnassignedReferenceException: The variable Slider of SliderConnection has not been assigned.
+	- Solution: Drag the **Hololens-Slider** from the Scene and drop it on the Slider option in **Slider Connection** script